-Security By default, the Start Data Wipe option is disabled.
+Security When enabled, the data wipe option will prompt to wipe any storage devices that are connected to the computer on the next boot.
+By default, the Start Data Wipe option is disabled.
 Absolute Absolute Software provides various cyber security solutions, some requiring software preloaded on Dell computers and integrated into the BIOS.
 To use these features, you must enable the Absolute BIOS setting and contact Absolute for configuration and activation.
 By default, the Absolute option is enabled.
 For additional security, Dell Technologies recommends keeping the Absolute option enabled.
 NOTE: When the Absolute features are activated, the Absolute integration cannot be disabled from the BIOS setup screen.
 UEFI Boot Path Security Enables or disables the computer to prompt the user to enter the Administrator password (if set) when booting to a UEFI boot path device from the F12 boot menu.
 By default, the Always Except Internal HDD option is enabled.
 Authenticated BIOS Interface Enable Authenticated BIOS Interface Enables or disables Authenticated BIOS Interface By default, the Authenticated BIOS Interface option is disabled.
 Clear Certificate Store Clears all certificates in KMS storage Legacy Manageability Interface Access This setting allows the platform administrator to control acces via the Legacy Manageability Interface when ABI is enabled and provisioned.
 Firmware Device Tamper Detection Allows you to control the firmware device tamper detection feature.
 This feature notifies the user when the firmware device is tampered.
 When enabled, a screen warning messages are displayed on the computer and a tamper detection event is logged in the BIOS Events log.
 The computer fails to reboot until the event is cleared.
 By default, the Silent option is enabled.
 For additional security, Dell Technologies recommends keeping the Silent option enabled.

-Table 38.
+Table 36.
 System setup options-Passwords menu

 Passwords Admin Password The Administrator Password prevents unauthorized access to the BIOS Setup options.
 Once the administrator password is set, the BIOS setup options can only be modified after providing the correct password.
 The following rules and dependencies apply to the Administrator Password - The administrator password cannot be set if computer and/or internal hard drive passwords are previously set.
 The administrator password can be used in place of the computer and/or internal hard drive passwords.
 When set, the administrator password must be provided during a firmware update.
 Clearing the administrator password also clears the computer password (if set).
 Dell Technologies recommends using an administrator password to prevent unauthorized changes to BIOS setup options.
-System Password The System Password prevents the computer from booting to an operating system without entering the correct password.

-Table 38.
+Table 36.
 System setup options-Passwords menu (continued)